CultureDevOps/docker-aws-image-optimization/README.md

    ```

    You can replace `<S3_BUCKET_NAME>` with your actual S3 bucket name.

+   See [the original repository](https://github.com/aws-samples/image-optimization) for full configuration options.

 5. **Test the optimized images**:
    Once the deployment is completed, test the optimized image URLs provided by CloudFront as shown in the blog post.